Harona Esseku: Fourth Republic political career (1992-)

 Esseku was deputy chairman of the national campaign committee of the party for the 2000 general elections.

 In August 2001, he became chair of the New Patriotic Party with 348 votes as against 61 votes and 22 votes obtained by Samuel Duah Addai and Mohammed Musah respectively.
 He took over as chair from Samuel Odoi-Sykes and was aged 67 at this takeover.
 He was chair of the New Patriotic Party until December 2005.
 He was replaced by Peter Mac Manu as chair of the party.

 Personal life and death

 Esseku was married to Janet Esseku, a Ghanaian broadcaster who worked with the Ghana Broadcasting Corporation.
-He died on 3 August 2022.
+He died on 3 August 2022, at the age of 87.

 Honours

-Harona Esseku is a beneficiary of the member of the Order of the Star of Ghana award, conferred on him by the then president John Agyekum Kufuor in 2007.
+Harona Esseku was a beneficiary of the member of the Order of the Star of Ghana award, conferred on him by the then president John Agyekum Kufuor in 2007.